Frequently Asked Questions

 - You may bring a beverage, but please do not eat while taking the test to prevent distracting others.

-- Children cannot be accommodated in the test room.
+- Children and other guests cannot be accommodated in the test room.
 Please make necessary baby-sitting arrangements.

 - Dictionaries, study materials, calculators or other study aids are not permitted.

 - RRC is a fragrance-free environment.